cmaureir/progra-alma/lectures/lecture2.rst

 .. index:: text editor (list)

-Another text editors
+Other text editors
 (much better than Notepad)
-that you can install, are:
+that you can install are:

 * in Windows:
   `Notepad++ <http://notepad-plus-plus.org/>`_,